-Furry Weekend Atlanta is proud to continue supporting Conservators’ Center Inc as our charity.
-The Conservators’ Center was founded in 1999 by Douglas Evans and Mindy Stinner, and is based in Mebane, North Carolina, which is halfway between Greensboro and Durham.
-Their philosophy of the Conservators’ Center is that all animals are of intrinsic value.
+Furry Weekend Atlanta is proud to continue supporting Conservators Center as our charity.
+The Center, founded in 1999 by Douglas Evans and Mindy Stinner, is housed in Burlington, North Carolina, roughly midway between Greensboro and Durham.

 The Center reconnects people with wildlife by introducing visitors to rare, threatened, and endangered species—up close and personal.
 A visitor can meet the animals on guided tours—which allow incredible views from as close as 5 feet away—and learn about the animals’ personalities, the species they represent, and how they came to live at the conservancy.

 The Conservators Center is a wildlife park that operates on the belief that one protects what one knows.
 Operating on this prevailing philosophy, Center staff and volunteers find that guests are more likely to become invested in these species after meeting them while learning about their inherent value.
 Thus the Center’s animal residents serve as ambassadors for their wild counterparts.
 Looking a tiger in the eye, hearing lions call to one another, howling with wolves, and watching a binturong somersault for the first time are experiences that forever change the lives of everyone the conservancy touches.